 When Doug Liman’s Edge of Tomorrow kicks into high gear, it’s not because of the star wattage of Mr. Tom Cruise finally reaches full brightness.
 It’s because Cruise’s oft-murdered soldier must fight and learn from Sgt.
 Rita Rose Vratask, played with no-bull skepticism and physical oomph by Emily Blunt.
-She’s the better soldier by a mile but by the end of the movie, she will have thanked Cruise’s character for teacher her one thing or two and everyone claps or something.
+She’s the better soldier by a mile but by the end of the movie, she will have thanked Cruise’s character for teaching her one thing or two and everyone claps or something.

 This is a slight twist on an ancient structure henceforth to be known as the Butch Cassidy Gambit, in which a wise, older man teaches and learns alongside a smart, younger whippersnapper who is often characterized as a lunatic for drinking green tea or not owning a truck.
 Very rarely has this partnership allowed the younger character to have the upper hand and be a woman in film.
 Blunt is what makes Edge of Tomorrow work but Cruise is inarguably the star of the show and the centerpiece of the film as written in the script.
 Outside of its impressive technical displays, Blunt is the best reason to see the movie but Cruise is who you will be watching for the most part.